st9635/webscrape/README.md

 ### Ordered List

-1. Create and activate a Python virtual environment
+1. Create a Python virtual environment

    - Open a bash or cmd shell and create a Python virtual environment "ws" (Python 3.12+ recommended)